-Enhance your communication, critical thinking, problem-solving, and ethical decision-making skills as you prepare to lead a diverse workforce with a minor in Leadership and Organizational Behavior.
+Enhance your communication, critical thinking, problem-solving, and ethical decision-making skills as you prepare to lead a diverse workforce with a minor in leadership and organizational behavior from Saint Louis University.
 Coursework offers a unique combination of in-demand technical and soft skills so you can develop as a leader capable of identifying problems, motivating employees, and implementing change.

 As part of SLU's School for Professional Studies, this 18-credit program offers you a flexible online option to meet your personal career goals.
 It can be combined with any major toward completion of a bachelor's degree.